-A list of personal development books that I recommend, covering topics such as time management and personal effectiveness.
+A list of personal development books that I've read and benefitted from.

 - Maximum Achievement by Brian Tracy – A comprehensive book, full of useful tips for becoming more effective and improving your life.